 - Step 3 – Contact your current homeowners insurance company: You'll need to inform them when you'd like your policy to end.
 How a provider accepts notification can vary.
 Some prefer it in writing.
 Others prefer it to happen over the phone.
 Either way, it's usually a simple statement that says, "I would like to terminate my coverage on [Cancel Date]."

 - Step 4 – Tell your mortgage lender and escrow account that you're changing policies: this is very important.
 If you don't tell your mortgage lender, they may sign you up for an emergency coverage policy called Forced-placed or Lender-placed Coverage.
 These policies are costly.
-So, keep your lender in the loop to avoid paying for one of these plans out of escrow.
+Keep your lender in the loop to avoid paying for one of these plans out of escrow.

 Will I Get a Refund from My Homeowners Insurance Company?

 Technically, yes.
 Your current insurance provider will send you a check refunding you the pro-rata unused portion of your policy term -- as long as you cancel after the first 60 days.
 Note: you often cannot get back your down payment if you pay your policy in installments.
 Any taxes and fees cannot be refunded.
 Typical fees in your home insurance policy: